What Is a Profit Test?

 - The capability of the venture as capitalized to show a profit after charging depreciation, and the development of the operation and commitments for future expansion according to the individual's available resources.
 It includes the ability to secure proper and reasonable financing to make the venture a viable business capable of showing a profit;

 - The degree of effort in promoting and marketing the products or services supplied by the individual as, for example, the registration of a trading name and the opening and maintaining books and records;

 - The type of expenditures claimed and their relevance and reasonableness to the activity (i.e., will the expenditure enhance the ability to make a profit); and

 - The nature of the product or service supplied, such that it has a profit potential (i.e., a market exists or can be developed).

-The publication explains the issue further and provides examples of how the profit test has been applied in particular past cases.
-Also discussed is the recognition that the issue of reasonable expectation of profit "is likely to arise more often" with some types of activities people try to engage in for-profit; both farming operations and artists and writers are discussed in depth.
+This publication explains the criteria further and provides examples of how the profit test has been applied in particular past cases.
+It also recognizes that the issue of reasonable expectation of profit "is likely to arise more often" with some types of activities people engage in for-profit, including farming and art/writing.

 - A profit test is used by the Canada Revenue Agency (CRA) to determine whether an individual who claims to be operating a business is producing or intends to produce a profit.